 Paul Meehl, an American psychologist who is considered the founding father of the science of the predictive importance of quantitative models over human judgment, studied the outcomes of predictions in many different settings.
 He discovered a preponderance of the evidence that predictions based on mechanical [algorithmic, quantitative] methods of data combination outperformed clinical [subjective, informal, in-the-head] methods based on expert judgment.
-Decades ago in his seminal work, Clinical Versus Statistical Prediction: A Theoretical Analysis and a Review of the Evidence, Meehl noted on the efficacy of the quantitative models, saying:
+Decades ago in his seminal work, Clinical Versus Statistical Prediction: A Theoretical Analysis and a Review of the Evidence, Meehl noted the efficacy of the quantitative models, saying:

 "There is no controversy in social science that shows such a large body of qualitatively diverse studies coming out so uniformly in the same direction as this one … predicting everything from outcomes of football games to diagnosis of liver disease."

 In a 2000 paper by William Grove, et al, titled ‘Clinical versus Mechanical Predictions,’ the authors noted,

 Superiority for mechanical-prediction techniques was consistent [over humans/experts], regardless of the judgment task, type of judges [experts], judges' amounts of experience, or the types of data being combined.”

 Research reveals the human mind is very capable of consistently misjudging the world.

-We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, and using perceptions to create or fill-up what doesn't exist.
+We are prone to over-or-under-estimating, being overconfident in our analysis while doubting data contrary to our opinions, and using perceptions to create or fill up what doesn't exist.
 It's easier to operate that way.

 Psychologically, our opinions are filtered through our natural biases.

-It is not always a bad thing.
-For example, in everyday mundane decisions or when it's a question of survival and elaborate time-consuming analysis is counter-productive.
-But the biases create a tougher situation when decisions involve investing, money, time constraints, and emotion.
+Such filtration is not always bad when it comes to everyday mundane decisions or situations of survival when the elaborate time-consuming analysis is counter-productive.
+But these biases create a difficult situation in decisions which involve money and emotion.

 "All these psychological tendencies work largely or entirely on a subconscious level, which makes them very insidious...Wherever you turn, consistency and commitment tendency [and cognitive biases] are affecting you."

-Many of us may have already witnessed these irrational tendencies in our investments.
+We may have already witnessed these irrational tendencies in our investments.